 Because these changes are driven by legislative directives, there was limited stakeholder engagement.
-The General Counsel's office worked closely with the Department of Human Resources to review the new statutory guidelines.
+The General Counsel's office worked closely with the Department of Human Resources to review the new statutory guidelines and once this policy is approved, will begin to operationalize the mandated changes.
 Additionally, after this policy was reviewed and considered by the Board Policy Committee, it was provided to PAT for review.